manh276/HOTEL-RECOMMENDATION-SYSTEM-BY-DESCRIPTIONS/README.md

   2.run the command: streamlit run "the path to APP.2 in your computer"

-contact me on fb: https://www.facebook.com/Ibrahimanhvic/
+Contact me on fb: https://www.facebook.com/Ibrahimanhvic/